IcyDawn/Nearby_Star_Catalog/README.md

 # Nearby_Star_Catalog
 This catalog contains 2575 stars within 20 parsecs from the Earth, mainly based on the Gaia Catalog of Nearby Stars (GCNS), with more completed parameters including stellar luminosity, effective temperature, radius, and mass.
 Following are descriptions for columns in the NSC & Habitable Zone results.

-# 1. Descriptions for the NSC_20pc.csv
+# 1. Descriptions for NSC_20pc.csv

 Num: Serial number of stars in the NSC, 1\~2575;\
 type: I: Teff & G-band magnitude are known; II: only G-band magnitude is known; III: only Teff is known; IV: Teff & G-band magnitude are unknown;\